ucd-dare/EI-Drive/docs/md_files/developer_tutorial.md

 * `create_platoon_manager()`

     This method will first loop over the predefined platoon list.
 For each platoon, we will create a `PlatooningManager` object to group all the vehicles within the platoon.
 In the current version, we assume the first vehicle in the platoon is the lead vehicle.
 After creating all of the vehicles of each platoon, it will return a list of `PlatooningManager`.
 As a result, we can control the behavior of each platoon via a single line of code without worrying about details of how each vehicle will react.

     ```python
     def create_platoon_manager(self, map_helper=None, data_dump=False):
         platoon_list = []
-        self.cav_world = CavWorld(self.apply_ml)
+        self.ml_model = CavWorld(self.apply_ml)
         # we use lincoln as default choice since our UCLA mobility lab use the
         # same car
         cav_vehicle_bp = \
         self.world.get_blueprint_library().find('vehicle.lincoln.mkz2017')
         # create platoons
         for i, platoon in enumerate(self.scenario_params['scenario']['platoon_list']):
-            platoon_manager = PlatooningManager(platoon, self.cav_world)
+            platoon_manager = PlatooningManager(platoon, self.ml_model)
             for j, cav in enumerate(platoon['members']):
                 # Similar as spawning single CAV, we need to create its start location (spawn_transform)
                 # and set its color etc.